 - Patrols streets to locate stray animals and promptly captures animals and transports them to the animal shelter.

 - Responds to complaints concerning animal problems or violations of animal control ordinances, including but not limited to animals running at large, bites, property damage or injuries.

 - Removes dead, injured or dangerous animals from streets and disposes of them properly; to include apprehending, lifting and carrying said animals.

-- Investigates violations of animal control ordinances and works with Police Department to issue warnings and/or citations as required; appears in court to testify regarding animal control cases.
+- Investigates violations of animal control ordinances and issues warnings or citations as required; appears in court to testify regarding animal control cases.

 - Serves various criminal or civil notices or papers related to enforcement of animal control ordinances.